Gravitational relaxation of electroweak hierarchy problem

 where $\delta M^{2}_{H}$ should not be much larger than the observed Higgs boson mass $M_{H}^{obs}=125.09\ {\rm GeV}$ \cite{Aad:2015zhl,Aad:2013wqa,Chatrchyan:2013mxa}.
-The majority of recently theoretical efforts to solve the Higgs naturalness problem (or the electroweak hierarchy problem) assume a TeV scale new physics. e.g. supersymmetry, extra-dimensions and compositeness.
-However, these prominent proposals has been suffered from the observed Higgs boson mass $M_{H}^{obs}=125.09\ {\rm GeV}$ and the current experimental constraints on the new physics.
+The majority of theoretical efforts to solve the Higgs naturalness or electroweak hierarchy problem assume a TeV-scale new physics and many models has been proposed, e.g. supersymmetry, extra-dimensions and compositeness.
+However, these prominent proposals has been suffered from the observed Higgs boson mass $M_{H}^{obs}=125.09\ {\rm GeV}$ and the current experimental constraints on new physics.

-Therefore, recently, theoretically different approaches to the electroweak hierarchy problem have been explored in Ref.\cite{Graham:2015cka,2015PhRvL.115y1803E, Hardy:2015laa,Patil:2015oxa,Batell:2015fma,DiChiara:2015euo,Matsedonskyi:2015xta,Evans:2016htp,Hook:2016mqo} which is based on the cosmological relaxation mechanism of Ref.\cite{Abbott:1984qf} explaining dynamically the smallness of the cosmological constant.
-This relaxation mechanism is based on the dynamical (cosmological) evolution of the Higgs and the axion-like scalar field in the inflationary Universe, and can lead to the naturally small electroweak scale against the high energy (UV) theory.
+Recently, theoretically different approaches to the electroweak hierarchy problem have been explored in Ref.\cite{Graham:2015cka,2015PhRvL.115y1803E, Hardy:2015laa,Patil:2015oxa,Batell:2015fma,DiChiara:2015euo,Matsedonskyi:2015xta,Evans:2016htp,Hook:2016mqo} based on the cosmological relaxation model of Ref.\cite{Abbott:1984qf} explaining dynamically the smallness of the cosmological constant.
+This relaxation mechanism is based on the cosmological evolution of the Higgs field and the axion-like field in the inflationary Universe, and can lead to the naturally small electroweak scale against the cut-off scale.